- The first steps to creating a MailChimp account

 Right-click the API key and copy it to the clipboard.
 Now you’ve got the key to use on your site.

 To find out the MailChimp Audience ID navigate to the Audience page in the toolbar.

-Click the arrow near Stats option next to the audience you want to work with, and choose the “Settings” option from the dropdown.
+Click on the “Manage Audience” button, and choose the “Settings” option from the dropdown.

-Scroll down to find the Unique ID for Audience field.
+Scroll down to the bottom of the page and find the Unique ID for Audience field.
 The string of letters and numbers is the audience ID.
-Another way to get to know the Audience ID is to click the Audience name and defaults option.

-Paste the API Key and Audience ID to the appropriate fields of JetElements Settings table – and that will be all.
+Copy and paste the API Key and Audience ID to the appropriate fields of the JetElements Settings table – and that will be all.